GeZhouyang/FSD/README.md

 ### How to install

-Detailed instructions can be found in the supplemental material of Andrew's JFM [1], which still applies to the current version.
+Detailed instructions can be found in the supplemental material of Andrew's JFM [1], which still apply to the current version.
 We are working on upgrading the codebase to the latest toolchains, and will update the source code when ready.